pippinbarr/cart253-2018/modules/tools-version-control/tools-version-control.md

 - In order to upload our updated repository to the cloud on GitHub we need to __push__ the changes
 - Notice that there's a __Push origin__ button at the top of the window
-- It probably has a little number 1 with an up arrow next to it, indicate there is one commit to be pushed
+- It should have a little number 1 with an up arrow next to it, indicating there is one commit to be pushed
 - Click it
 --

 - You'll see a few updating messages appear on the button as GitHub Desktop uploads the repository
 - And the messages about it fetching the repository again to synchronise it...
 - And then it's done and the name has changed to __Fetch origin__ because there's nothing to push

+???

+- It is hopefully obvious that if you're not connected to the internet, you can't __push__

 ---